SGBC/weatherdata/The impact of weather factors on the productivity of dairy cows/README.md

 ## simpRegs.ipynb
 Generates regression plots and calculates slopes for a number of weather parameters

+## autocorrelation.ipynb
+plots the autoregression for weather factors and milk yield

 ## fftXcorrs.ipynb
 1. Does some basic imputation of the milking data
 2. separates the high and low frequency components of the milk yield